Tripping on shrooms: What does the science tell us?

 The Bottom Line

-Magic mushrooms contain psilocybin and psilocin, which cause hallucinations, euphoria, altered time and space perception, intensified emotions and spiritual experiences.
-An overdose is unlikely but adverse effects of usual doses include panic reactions, psychosis, flashbacks, recurring visual disturbances, and drug interactions related to the neurotransmitter serotonin.
+Magic mushrooms contain psilocybin and psilocin, which cause hallucinations, euphoria, altered time and space perception, intensified emotions, and spiritual experiences.
+An overdose is unlikely, but adverse effects of usual doses include panic reactions, psychosis, flashbacks, recurring visual disturbances, and drug interactions.

 magic mushrooms

-Magic mushrooms are hallucinogenic mushrooms of the genus Psilocybe that contain psilocybin and psilocin, which are naturally occurring psychedelic mind-altering compounds.
-They are also known as “shrooms.”
+Magic mushrooms (“shrooms”) are hallucinogenic mushrooms of the genus Psilocybe that contain psilocybin and psilocin, which are naturally occurring psychedelic mind-altering compounds.
+The practice of using magic mushrooms is several thousand years old but is only now being examined scientifically.

-Users experience sensory effects including visual, auditory, and tactile hallucinations.
-Euphoria, as well as mystical and spiritual experiences, are possible.
-They have been known to alter perceptions of time and space, as well as lead to intensified emotions and the inability to distinguish between reality and fantasy.
+Users experience sensory effects, including visual, auditory, and tactile hallucinations.
+Euphoria as well as mystical and spiritual experiences are possible.
+Magic mushrooms have been known to alter perceptions of time and space, as well as lead to intensified emotions and the inability to distinguish between reality and fantasy.

 Physical effects of ingesting psilocybin include nausea, vomiting, dilated pupils, sweating, drowsiness, muscle weakness, tremors, and incoordination.

 Psilocybin is a serotonin agonist, which means that serotonin toxicity can occur from psilocybin itself or due to interactions with other serotonergic agents.
-Serotonin is a neurotransmitter which regulates mood, emotions and memory.
-Too much serotonin can cause serotonin syndrome, which is characterized by mental status effects such as agitation, anxiety, and confusion; physical effects such as increased heart rate and blood pressure; and neuromuscular effects including tremors, muscle stiffness, and twitching.
+Serotonin is a neurotransmitter that regulates mood, emotions, and memory.
+Too much serotonin can cause serotonin syndrome, which is characterized by mental status effects such as agitation, anxiety, and confusion as well as physical effects such as increased heart rate and blood pressure and neuromuscular effects including tremors, muscle stiffness, and twitching.

-Magic mushrooms can affect serotonin levels in the brain, which may influence emotions, cognition, and mood.
+Magic mushrooms can affect serotonin levels in the brain, which can influence emotions, thinking, and mood.
 Flashbacks are also associated with long-term use.
-The user experiences a recurrence of emotions or sensory perceptions that occurred during a prior use.
+A flashback is when a user experiences a recurrence of emotions or sensory perceptions that occurred during a prior use.
 Another long-term effect is Hallucinogen Persisting Perception Disorder, which can last for weeks and is characterized by recurring visual disturbances.

-Magic mushrooms may have some beneficial medicinal effects, especially for depression.
-It has also been studied as a potential treatment for mood disorders (such as anxiety) and drug dependence.
+Magic mushrooms might have some beneficial medicinal effects, especially for depression.
+It has also been studied as a potential treatment for mood disorders (such as anxiety), drug dependence, and end-of-life care.

-Magic mushrooms may improve mental health in some people.
+Magic mushrooms might improve mental health in some people.
 In others, long-term use can lead to anxiety, depression, and psychotic symptoms.
 Magic mushrooms can affect behavior and personality.
-These effects may be positive (such as increased creativity and spirituality) or negative (such as impaired social functioning).
+These effects can be positive (such as increased creativity and spirituality) or negative (such as impaired social functioning).

 What is microdosing?

 Microdosing is taking a small amount of a hallucinogen such as magic mushrooms (psilocybin) on a regular schedule to improve mood and mental health.
-The dose is usually 5-10% of a normal recreational dose so for psilocybin a microdose would be 1-2 mg.
-Microdosing is purported to improve mood, motivation and sense of wellbeing as well as decrease anxiety and depression.
+The dose is usually 5–10% of a normal recreational dose.
+Microdosing is purported to improve mood, motivation, and sense of well-being as well as decrease anxiety and depression.
 However, evidence of efficacy is mixed without proof that it is helpful.
 There are a lot of anecdotal self-reports that it is helpful.
 The risk of serious adverse effects is low.

 Help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
 Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.